Senthil Radhakrishnan, PhD

 Dr. Radhakrishnan’s research program focuses on understanding the role of protein degradation pathways in cancer and other pathologies.
 Apart from exploring the molecular mechanism behind these pathways, Dr. Radhakrishnan’s laboratory is also interested in translating these findings into therapies for various human diseases including cancer.

-During his career, Dr. Radhakrishnan has been supported by research grants from the Department of Defense (Breast Cancer Research Program – Multidisciplinary postdoctoral award), the Leukemia & Lymphoma society (Special Fellow award), and the National Cancer Institute (K99/R00 Pathway to Independence award).
+During his career, Dr. Radhakrishnan has been supported by research grants from the Department of Defense (Breast Cancer Research Program), the Leukemia & Lymphoma society, the National Cancer Institute and the Grace Science Foundation.